-- 1. The student meets the requirements for the degree audit once the student has obtained: - a pass (V), an exemption (VR) or a mark 6.0 or higher for every component. - 2.
+- To pass the pre-master's programme for students from higher vocational institutes (HBO) or other deficiency programmes, students must obtain a pass (V), a mark with the meaning satisfactory or higher or an exemption (VR) for every component. - 2.
 In special cases, the Board of Examiners can deviate from the provisions of section 1 of this article.
 It will stipulate additional requirements if necessary.